The Last Generation to Learn a Trade

 None of these figures exist in isolation, and taken together they describe not a future scenario but a present reality that is already moving faster than most public discourse has managed to track.

 In 2025 alone, artificial intelligence was cited as the stated reason for approximately 55,000 layoffs in the United States, according to data compiled by the outplacement firm Challenger, Gray and Christmas (Challenger, Gray & Christmas, 2025).
-These are not projected numbers.
+The figures cited above are not projected numbers extracted from future-oriented models.
 These are people who received termination letters and were told, directly or indirectly, that a machine had made their position redundant.

 The Professions That Are Already Disappearing